 There are three full-time faculty and one part-time faculty within the Electrical Engineering Technology program.
 All our faculty are licensed professional engineers.
 They are required to have both a bachelors and masters degree in engineering to receive tenure.
 All have several years of engineering practice before teaching in the program.

 All engineering courses are difficult.
 Electrical Engineering Technology courses are no exception.
 The difference with our program is the exceptional access that students have to our faculty.
 While some institutions may only have 1-2 hours available for students to see faculty, we average 10-15 hours weekly.
 Students who put sufficient effort into their studies generally perform well.
 There are tutoring services available.
 Students with learning disabilities are provided with help and faculty provided with instructions on how to help the student learn.

 Can an EET graduate go to graduate school?

 Yes.
 While most graduates grab the many of the lucrative offers made to them at graduation, a few have gone on to earn a graduate degree.
-Most of the graduates that have gone on to graduate school have pursued a Master of Business Administration (MBA).
-Through a unique partnership with the UMaine ECE program, strong students may pursue a master of science in electrical engineering with minimal additional coursework.
+Most of the graduates that have gone on to graduate school have pursued a Master of Business Administration (MBA), there is also a Master of Electrical Engineering Technology or a Grad Certificate in Electrical Engineering Technology.

 Can an EET student get a professional engineering (PE) license?